andreafioraldi/fuzzamos_todos_arribaaa/README.md

 ## QSYM on docker

+Some build tricks + new arguments for run_qsym_afl.

 ### why?

 AFL and docker are not good friends, so with this scripts I can run QSYM on docker (ubuntu 16.04) and AFL on the host (ubuntu 18.04).